thomas-institut/datacache/README.md

 ```

 This cache supports arbitrary length keys and values, can report remaining TTLs and
-will only remove expired items from memory when explicitly deleted or when the
+will only remove expired items from the underlying PHP array when explicitly deleted or
-`clean` method is called.
+when the `clean` or `flush` methods are called.

 When the instance is destroyed, all cached items will be destroyed as well.